BetMGM Missouri Bonus Code: Get Up to $1,500 Back on TNF

 The Independent's journalism is supported by our readers.
 If you click links to other sites on this page, we will earn commission.

-The Detroit Lions will hope home advantage at Ford Field will help them over the line in a key clash with the Dallas Cowboys.

-It is almost a playoff game for both sides, as each team needs to win to keep its hopes of reaching the postseason alive.
+The clash at Ford Field is almost a playoff game for both sides as each team needs to win to boost their hopes of reaching the postseason in the NFC Conference.

-Dallas boosted their chances of reaching the postseason with an impressive win over the Kansas City Chiefs on Thanksgiving, the perfect follow-up to the stunning comeback win over the Philadelphia Eagles the week prior.
+Dallas improved their chances of reaching the playoffs with an impressive win over the Kansas City Chiefs last time out, following on from their victory over the Philadelphia Eagles.

-The Eagles then lost again to the Chicago Bears and the Cowboys’ chances of being crowned NFC East champions have improved to 19%.

-Overall, the Cowboys have a 24% chance of reaching the playoffs, either as a Division winner or as a Wildcard, with a 6-5-1 record at present.
+The Eagles' second defeat in a row to the Bears has narrowed Dallas’ hopes of winning the NFC East to 19 per cent, but overall, the Cowboys only have a 24 per cent chance of reaching the playoffs either as a division winner or as a wildcard with a 6-5-1 record at present.

-The Lions’ chances aren’t much better, with a 25% chance of reaching the playoffs following their defeat to the Green Bay Packers on Thanksgiving, which dropped them to 7-5.
+The Lions have a 25 per cent chance of reaching the playoffs following their defeat to the Green Bay Packers on Thanksgiving, dropping them to 7-5.

 Dan Campbell’s men have fallen off the pace of the Bears and Packers in the race for the NFC North.
 A defeat to Dallas would almost certainly knock them out of the picture due to tie-breakers.